History of Christianity: Early Middle Ages (c. 600–1000)

 By the early 600s, Christianity had spread around the Mediterranean.
-However, between 632 and 750, Islamic caliphates conquered the Middle East, North Africa, and the Iberian Peninsula.
-Most urban Asian churches disappeared, but some Christian communities in remote areas survived.
-In the same period, war on multiple fronts contributed to the Eastern Roman Empire becoming the independent Byzantine Empire.
+In this age of uncertainty, monasteries provided islands of safety, prayer, and scholarly pursuits.
+Relics and holy men able to provide special access to the divine were an ongoing source of wealth for monasteries, which became increasingly organized.
+They gradually established their own authority, separate from political and familial authorities, thereby revolutionizing social history.

 Until the eighth century, most of Western Europe remained largely impoverished, politically fragmented, and dependent on the church.
 During this period, invasion, deportation, and neglect left some communities without a church, allowing Christianity to syncretize with local pagan traditions.
-Nevertheless, "Christendom", the notion of all Christians united as a polity, emerged at the end of this age.
+Nevertheless, "Christendom", the notion of all Christians becoming united as a polity, emerged as a concept.

+After the 600s, the Eastern empire was under almost constant siege from its Muslim neighbors.
+War on multiple fronts contributed to the Eastern Empire becoming the Byzantine Empire, though it gradually lost most of its lands until it fell to the Turks in 1453.
+Between 632 and 750, Islamic caliphates conquered the Middle East, North Africa, and the Iberian Peninsula.
+Most urban Asian churches disappeared, but some Christian communities in remote areas survived.

 Monasticism and art

 Until the end of the Early Middle Ages, Western culture was preserved and passed on primarily by monks known as "regular clergy" because they followed a regula: a rule.
 The rule included chastity, obedience and poverty sought through prayer, memorization of scripture, celibacy, fasting, manual labour, and almsgiving.
-A monastery's location (whether it was remote or by a city), the monastic order it belonged to, its economic resources, and its local leadership determined whether it focused primarily on charitable work or spiritual pursuits and self-sufficiency.